Contact Us for a Free Consultation (213) 542-0979

 Attorney Guidance Through The Criminal Process

-You're going to want to have your attorney there by your side advising you and guiding you as to exactly how to handle a particular situation that relates to your case and how you are going to do that if the attorney doesn't know anything about your situation.
-You're in a panic trying to get to an attorney, trying to educate them on your case when you could have just — once you found out about it — hired an attorney, given him all the information, and let them guide you through it.
+You're going to want to have your attorney there by your side, advising you and guiding you as to exactly how to handle a particular situation that relates to your case, and how you are going to do that if the attorney doesn't know anything about your situation.
+You're in a panic trying to get to an attorney, trying to educate them on your case when you could have just, once you found out about it, hired an attorney, given him all the information, and let them guide you through it.

-Part of it also is peace of mind—knowing you have an attorney by your side who knows your situation and who will help guide you through it.
-This assurance can significantly reduce the stress and anxiety that often accompany legal proceedings, because, once again, you get one chance to do it right.
+One of the benefits of early attorney intervention is the peace of mind it provides.
+Knowing you have a legal expert who understands your situation and will navigate you through it can significantly alleviate the stress and anxiety that often accompany legal proceedings.
+After all, you only get one chance to do it right.

 Prefiling Intervention To Avoid Criminal Charges